mjanowiecki/bulk-blue-jay-docs/docs/workflow/2-fill-out-templates.md

 `role==creator;;relator==pht;;ref==/agents/corporate_entities/388||role==creator;;relator==edt;;ref==/agents/corporate_entities/698`

-The subfields can be in any order in the spreadsheet.
-Subfields that are not required do not need to be included in spreadsheet.
+The subfields can be in any order within a single field area.
+These entries are equally as valid and do not have be consistent across a single column.

+- `relator==pht;;ref==/agents/corporate_entities/388;;role==creator`
+- `role==creator;;relator==pht;;ref==/agents/corporate_entities/388`

+Optional subfields that are not used (i.e. not filled out) should not be included in your entry.
+For instance, if you do not have a relator value (which is optional) for a specific archival object, do not include that subfield in that particular linked agent cell.
+Please note, however, that required subfields must be present with a valid value.

+- `role==subject;;ref==/agents/corporate_entities/388`